Razer Inc.: 2019–2020: Razer Game Store closure and pandemic response

-2021–2025: New headquarters and delisting
+2021–present: New headquarters and StreamElements acquisition

 In 2021, Razer announced the shutting down of Razer Pay (Beta) e-wallet in Malaysia and Singapore.

 In February 2021, CEO Tan Min-Liang announced that Razer will move its Singapore headquarters to a much larger building that would open in the second quarter of 2021.
 Razer planned to hire up to 1,000 positions for the new headquarters.
 The headquarters officially opened on 26 October 2021, which was officiated by the Deputy Prime Minister of Singapore, Heng Swee Keat, at the ceremony.
 The building consisted of a "RazerStore" and a "RazerCafe".

-On 26 April 2022, cofounder Robert Krakoff died.
+On 26 April 2022, Razer co-founder Robert Krakoff died.
 As of 12 May 2022, no cause of death has been confirmed from the company or his family.

 In May 2022, Razer delisted from the Hong Kong Stock Exchange.

-On April 2, 2025, Razer halted sales of all laptops and certain accessories from its U.S. website.
+On 2 April 2025, Razer halted sales of all laptops and certain accessories from its U.S. website.
 This was the same day as the announcement of upcoming U.S. reciprocal tariffs.
 As of April 8, 2025, Razer has not published an official statement regarding the sales halt and if it was related to the tariffs.

+In August 2025, Razer started the new AI Center of Excellence in Singapore and hired 150 people to fill AI-related roles at the center.
+This is the first of three planned, with others being planned in Europe and the U.S.

+In October 2025 the company faced criticism for a TikTok video promoting an active noise cancellation feature for its gaming headsets, which viewers found to have utilized misogynistic cliches.

+On 31 July 2026, Razer announced its acquisition of StreamElements, a provider of tools for live streaming.